This is the sales-page for Philip Burton; an exciting and original new erbacce-poet.

 So how to explain his poetry, which has been described as 'different' sometimes even 'ethical'?
 Well, the quick answer which Phil states unequivocally is, 'Kids taught me'.
 When he writes for adults he sneak rhymes and rhythms in.
 Phil himself states it clearly again; 'I can’t help it.
 Blame the kids.'
 What’s radical about Phil's poetry are the subjects he chooses, or perhaps they choose him...

-SO; enter into Phil's poetic allotment but heed this warning from the poet himself; 'Tread carefully for you tread on my greens!'
+SO; we at erbacce-press invite you to enter into Phil's poetic allotment but heed this warning from the poet himself; 'Tread carefully for you tread on my greens!'
 Now where have we heard something like that before?

 Below: Illustration of a painting Beach Huts/Carteret, by Lynn Bushell, artist and novelist - plus a poem from Phil's collection